Torsion-Audio/Scyclone-AI/README.md

 - Save the model to your local drive
 - Open the plugin
 - Hover over one of the network nodes in order for the network arm to appear.
-- Click on the load model icon and load the preset.
+- Click on the load model buttton and load the preset.

 ![interface](assets/load_model.png)